Entanglement and factorization in axion-de Sitter universes: Late-time correlators

-To specify the region of evaluation, we consider that the points $x$, $y$ in the ``twin" universes, are located in the coordinate $t$, $\qty{\theta_i}$ (\ref{eq:metric reg d}) although in different universes, where the arrow of time is inverted (see Sec. \ref{sec:Lorentzian}).
+Let us denote the Lorentzian contributions to the geodesic length with $L^{\rm (g)}(z_i,~z_i')$, and $z_i=\qty{x,~y}$, $z'_i=\qty{x',~y'}$, {{and the Euclidean part as $L^{\rm (g)}(x',~y')$. }} To specify the region of evaluation, we consider that the points $x$, $y$ in the ``twin" universes, are located in the coordinate $t$, $\qty{\theta_i}$ (\ref{eq:metric reg d}) in patches where the arrow of time is inverted with respect to each other (see Sec. \ref{ssec:Lorentzian}).
 The geodesic equation requires the same for the points $x'$, $y'$ in the $a=a_{\rm max}$ slice of the Euclidean wormholes.

-We start the evaluation with the sections $x$ to $x'$, and $y$ to $y'$ in Fig \ref{fig:correlators}.
+We start the evaluation with the geodesics connecting $x$ to $x'$, and $y$ to $y'$ in Fig \ref{fig:correlators}.
 Considering the Wick rotation $\tau\rightarrow\rmi t$ in (\ref{eq:metric reg d}), so we can specify the geodesic length in these patches as

 where $\lambda$ is a general parametrization for the geodesic.